weiyuwang2024/vibecoding/transcripts.md

 System patterns write down:
 - System architecture - pictures that show how your system is built
-- Module explanation with what are the input and output
+- Module explanations with their inputs and outputs
 - Data flow pictures and system connections - how information moves through your system
 - File and folder structures - how your code files are arranged and organized